Celebrating Litha and the Summer Solstice

 The foundations of this season and celebration

-The Wheel of the Year not only honours the shifting seasons but also the four sacred directions and their elements.
+As well as the shifting seasons, Wheel of the Year connects with the four compass directions and their associated elements.
 This festival sits in the South, the realm of Fire, with themes of personal power, courage and creativity.

-Fire teaches us about power and movement, but also about discernment.
-It burns brightly, yet if it’s untended it can consume.
-As we stand in the fullness of light, we can reflect on our own inner flame.
-Where are we directing our energy?
+Fire teaches us about transmutation and movement, but also about discernment.
+It burns brightly, but if it’s untended it can consume everything in its path.
+As we find ourselves in the fullness of light, we can reflect on our own inner fire and where we’re directing our energy.
 Are we nourishing our passions or burning ourselves out?

-The Solstice invites a balance between expansion and stillness, joy and reflection, light and shadow.
-It’s a time to honour what we’ve cultivated so far in the year: the projects, dreams, and seeds that have blossomed through care and persistence.
-And it’s also a moment to pause, to recognise what sustains us, what we may need to gather and what must be released as the Wheel turns slowly towards the darker half of the year.
+The Solstice represents the balance between expansion and stillness, joy and reflection, light and shadow.
+It’s also a moment to pause, to think about what sustains us, what we may need to gather, and what we might need to release, as we move towards the darker half of the year.

-• How does the energy of this time of year resonate with you personally?
+• How does the energy of this time of year resonate with you?

-• This season is traditionally seen as a time of celebration and joy.
-Reflect on the things that bring you joy and ignite your passion.
+• Reflect on the things that bring you joy and ignite your passion.

 Previous